 - Assisting with general office duties

-- Dog care and training
+- Puppy raising and subsequent training programs

 - Classes on the theory of dog training

-- A class in sign language
+- Class in sign language

 How To Apply